quic/aimet/Docs/user_guide/model_quantization.rst

    QuantAnalyzer<quant_analyzer>
    Visualizations<visualization_quant>

+Debugging and analysis tools
     :ref:`QuantAnalyzer<ug-quant-analyzer>`:
         Automated debugging of the model to understand sensitivity to weight and/or activation quantization, individual layer sensitivity, etc.

     :ref:`Visualizations<ug-quantization-visualization>`:
         Visualizations and histograms of weight and activation ranges.

 AIMET quantization workflow
 ===========================